UndefinedCreations/docs/stellar/arguments/entities/entity.md

 # Entity Argument {#entity-argument}

 The `EntityArgument` allows for the selection of a single, or multiple entities.
-It includes the use target selectors (@a, @e, etc.).
+It also includes the use of target selectors (@a, @e, etc.).
 You can customize the argument using the `EntityDisplayType` enum.
 Examples:

 ::: code-group
 ```kt [Entity]